Home » Where Better Cotton is grown » Better Cotton in South Africa

 Better Cotton Partner in South Africa

-Cotton South Africa is our Implementing Partner in South Africa.
+Cotton South Africa is our Programme Partner in South Africa.

 This non-profit serves as an umbrella organisation for all of the stakeholders in South Africa’s cotton industry, including farmers, companies and government agencies.
 Cotton South Africa is responsible for stimulating and supporting the production and use of cotton, acting as an industry forum and enhancing the marketability of cotton through research and training.